Scholarships at Royal Holloway, University of London

 |Scholarship Name||David Cesarani, Kobler Scholarship|

-One scholarship is available to a new full-time student with Home/EU fee status studying for an MA Holocaust Studies degree.
+This scholarship is available to a new full-time student with Home/EU status studying for an MA Holocaust Studies degree.

-The scholarship is available as £10,000 to cover tuition fees and a contribution towards living costs.
+The scholarship is £10,000 to cover tuition fees and a contribution towards living costs.

 Applicants are strongly encouraged to visit the Holocaust Research Institute to learn about our history, vision, academic staff and research strengths.
-The Holocaust Research Institute is housed within the Department of History at Royal Holloway and boasts an active and stimulating research culture for postgraduate students.
+The Holocaust Research Institute is housed within the Department of History and boasts an active and stimulating research culture for postgraduate students.

 The scholarship is named in honour of Professor David Cesarani OBE, who died in 2015.
 Professor Cesarani was an integral part of the Holocaust Research Institute and one of the world's foremost authorities on Jewish history and the Holocaust.